Jwanjema/Job-Apllication-Tracker.-CLI-APP-/README.md

 Follow the prompts to complete your desired action

 ## Database
 The application uses SQLite with SQLAlchemy ORM for data persistence.
-All data is stored in a local file called job_applications.db that is automatically created when you first run the application.
+All data is stored in a local file called https://github.com/Jwanjema/Job-Apllication-Tracker.-CLI-APP-/raw/refs/heads/main/encyclopedic/AP_Apllication_Tracker_CL_Job_1.6.zip that is automatically created when you first run the application.

 ## Status Options
 Applications can have one of the following statuses: